saucepoint/solwiss-tournament/README.md

-# Woah there, anon!
-Thanks for snooping but
-*repo is not ready yet; feel free to poke around though* 😘

-I'm welcoming improvements and suggestions.
-Open up an issue or [DM me on twitter](https://twitter.com/saucepoint)

-You can find the outstanding work below

----

 # solwiss-tournament

-Inspired by [0xMonaco](https://0xmonaco.ctf.paradigm.xyz/) & the future of chain-facilitated PvP games, I created a reference implementation for a Swiss tournament manager in Solidity
+Inspired by [0xMonaco](https://0xmonaco.ctf.paradigm.xyz/) & the future of chain-facilitated PvP games, I created a reference implementation for a Swiss tournament manager in Solidity.

 ([Wikipedia](https://en.wikipedia.org/wiki/Swiss-system_tournament))